 Eisler and Hauner Iconic and Rare Early Edition ‘Reversible’ Chairs

-Martin Eisler and Carlo Hauner, early edition ‘Reversible’ chairs, iron, brass, upholstery, Brazil, 1955
+Martin Eisler and Carlo Hauner, pair of early edition ‘Reversible’ chairs, brass, fabric, iron, jute, straw, Brazil, 1955

 Iconic ‘Reversible’ chairs by Eisler and Hauner designed in 1955.
 This design is sculptural in its appearance.
 Special feature is the half-round shaped seat that is movable in its angle.
 An eye-shaped backrest completes the design.

 This early edition of the ‘Reversible’ chair is rare to find.
 What makes this particular pair special is the unique upholstery.
 A combination of straw, cloth and padding covers seat and backrest.
 These natural materials create a vibrant, soft surface and contrast with the iron frame.
 The thin frame consists of multiple iron legs that stand on brass feet.